GeauxWeisbeck4/andrewblog/content/posts/another-day-in-my-life/index.md

 +++
 author = "Andrew Weisbeck"
-title = "Another Day in My Life" date = "2023-06-04" description = "Daily entries from my journal." tags = [ "journal", ]
-categories = [ "journal", ]
+title = "Another Day in My Life" date = "2023-06-07" description = "This entry will be completed later today." tags = [ "journal", ] categories = [ "journal", ]
 image = "prettyforest.jpg"
 +++

+This is a placeholder post for June 7th, 2023 - it helps the site look nice.
 # Another Day in My Life

 - # Tuesday